d-fal/msbase/README.md

 >
 > \$mkdir internal/microservice/test</kbd>

-then, use **`go generate`** to prepare the genrate the code corresponding the newly built microservice.
+then, use **`go generate cmd/main.go`** to prepare the genrate the code corresponding the newly built microservice.

 Fin!